rust-embedded/book/src/c-tips/index.md

 In practice this means you have to be more careful about whether you need mutable access to data: where in C the default is mutable and you must be explicit about `const`, in Rust the opposite is true.

+One situation where you might still use raw pointers is interacting directly with hardware (for example, writing a pointer to a buffer into a DMA peripheral register), and they are also used under the hood for all peripheral access crates to allow you to read and write memory-mapped registers.

 ## Other Resources